tom-galvin/tom-galvin.github.io/_posts/2015-04-09-compound-interest.md

 I saw [this post](//www.reddit.com/r/math/comments/320qbp/) on [/r/math](//www.reddit.com/r/math) today, which asks if there is an intuitive illustration of the value of the constant *e*=2.7183...
 There are a few ways of showing this, including the definition of *e* as the upper limit of \\(\int\_{1}^{e}{\\frac{1}{x} dx}=1\\).
 This is definitely true, but isn't particularly satisfying - you can see *e* on the graph, sure, but where does that value come from?
 There's also the infinite series \\(e=\\sum\_{n=1}^{\\infty}{\\frac{1}{n!}}\\), but again it's not too intuitive.

 I remember watching [this particularly catchy video](//www.youtube.com/watch?v=ZPGHuuk2bKw) on the constant *e* some time ago, and the compound interest graph 18 seconds into the video caught my eye - you can see how the value tends to *e* as the number of intervals increases.
 Not wanting to rip the visualisation straight from the video I decided to create a visualisation myself.
-That's probably what you can here to see, so here it is:
+That's probably what you came here to see, so here it is:

 <div style="text-align: center">
   <img alt="An animation showing compound interest over time.
 As the number of &quot;compoundings&quot; increases, the balance tends to the mathematical constant e." src="{{ site.base_url }}/images/compound-interest.gif" /><br/>